 Following is the technique, which I found to work well, although there are many others who may have variations which work just as well.

 After all coats are applied and you waited 20 to 40 minutes you are now ready to wipe down the surface.
 Wipe all excess oil from the surface with lint free “T-shirt” type material.
-Hang rags out side to dry.
-Allow floor to dry over night.
+Hang rags outside to dry.
+Allow the wooden floors to dry overnight.

-For the second application on the following day, mix a ratio of 1 part Pure Tung Oil to 1 part thinner.
-If the wood is very dense and non absorbent you may find a thinner ratio is required.
+FFor the second application on the following day, mix a ratio of 1 part Pure Tung Oil to 1 part thinner.
+If the wood floor is very dense and non absorbent you may find a thinner ratio is required.
 Possibly 1 part Pure Tung Oil to 2 parts thinner.
-If it is an old floor and absorbing a lot of oil on the second day, a 2 parts tung oil to 1 part thinner will work better.
+If it is an old wood floor and absorbs a lot of oil on the second day, a 2 part oil to 1 part thinner will work better.
 The objective is to get as much oil into the wood without letting it build up on the surface.
 The ratio of thinner to oil can be varied, use your own judgment.
 Multiple THINNER COATS are always better than a few thick coats.

-Pure Tung Oil works by oxidation with the air and polymerizes.
-So you want to get as much oil in the floor as soon as possible, but you do not want to apply the Pure Tung Oil with out thinning.
+Tung Oil works by oxidation with the air and polymerizes.
+So you want to get as much oil in the wood floor as soon as possible, but you do not want to apply it without thinning.
 It takes too long to dry and will sit on the surface and dry leaving a frosted appearance.
 Pure dry tung oil left on surfaces will also scuff leaving white marks like dry skin.
-So always thin Pure Tung Oil in floor applications and wipe off the excess.
+So always thin Pure Tung Oil for hardwood floors and wipe off the excess.

 Using the 1 part Pure Tung Oil to 1 part thinner, apply the same way as the first application with a brush or sponge mop.
 Apply the oil in several coats one after another till you get a uniformly glossy surface that stays glossy for 20 to 40 minutes.
 After the waiting period, wipe the oil off the surface with a “T-shirt” type material.
 When wiping you do not need to scrub the surface.
 Just gently and evenly wipe excess oil from the surface.

 The Pure Tung Oil will dry to a matte flat finish and look as though there is almost no finish at all.
-You will find however that water spills bead like a waxed car on the surface and do not absorb.
+You will find however that water spills bead like a waxed car on the surface and are water resistant.
 In high traffic areas such as doorways you may want to do a maintenance coat once a year.
 Use thinned down oil 1 1/2 parts Citrus Solvent to 1 Part Pure Tung Oil with a clean T-shirt or bed sheet material, apply a thin coat over night or for the weekend if possible.

-Pure Tung Oil will provide a deep rich color to wood floors.
-It does not however, provide a gloss or even semi-gloss finish.
-To make a semi gloss surface you would need to wax the surface or buff when the floor is dry.
-Any type of oil base finish can go over Pure Tung Oil at a later date.
+A dry Pure Tung oil finish will provide a deep rich color to wood floors.
+It does not, however, provide a gloss or even semi-gloss finish.
+To make a semi gloss surface you would need to wax the surface with carnauba wax or buff when the floor is dry.
+Any type of finishing oil can go over Pure Tung Oil at a later date.

-To clean your floors after the finish is cured a mild detergent such as “Ivory Dish Soap” or “Simple Green” will work.
+To clean your hardwood floors with oil after the floor finish is cured, a mild detergent such as “Ivory Dish Soap” or “Simple Green” will work.
 I am not fond of Murphy’s oil soap as it seems to break down a finish over time.
 Stay away from harsh oil base cleaners and ammonia.
 You can use a “Scotch Bright” pad to clean tough spots every so often but try to avoid abrasion unless necessary.
 To clean black heel marks or paint splatter, “Goof Off” or “Oops” work well.
-These products will not effect the cured finish.
+These products will not affect the cured finish.
 If you find you do scrub the finish too hard somewhere, just do a quick touch up with a 2 parts Citrus Solvent to 1 part Pure Tung Oil.
-Lightly dampen a clean cloth and apply real thin. allow to dry over night.
+Lightly dampen a clean cloth and apply real thin. allow it to dry overnight.
 In the years down the road if you need to add a maintenance coat, I recommend using 2 parts Citrus Solvent to 1 parts Pure tung Oil for that as well.
 Just rub on real thin with clean cloth or bed sheet material.
-If some worn area’s soak up the oil mix add more to those area’s .
+If some worn area’s soak up the oil mix, add more to those areas.

-Here is a way to calculate how much Pure Tung Oil and Citrus Solvent you may need to finish the floor.
+Here is a way to calculate how much Tung Oil and Citrus Solvent you may need to finish hardwood floors.
 This formula will assume you are cutting the oil one to one with solvent.
 Each gallon of oil will cover approximately 400 square feet undiluted.
 By diluting the oil one to one with solvent, it will cover 800 square feet.
 In our example we will assume you have 500 square feet to cover.

-This is the average amount of Pure Tung Oil you would need for your wood floor project.
-Antique or old wood floor (more than 100 years) will drink up much more oil than new wood.
-So more than 5 coats may be required for old or reclaimed wood floors
+This is the average amount of Tung Oil you would need for your wood floor project.
+Antique or old wood floors (more than 100 years) will drink up much more oil than new wood.
+So more than 5 coats may be required for old or reclaimed wood floors.

 This means you would need 3.125 gallons of Pure Tung Oil and 3.125 Gallons of Citrus Solvent.
 You could just round up to 4 Gallons of each.
-Old materials will absorb much more oil then a new floor Old materials may benefit from using a straight up 100% Pure coat of oil on the first coat.
+Old materials will absorb much more oil than new hardwood floors.
+Old materials may benefit from using a straight up 100% Pure coat of oil on the first coat.
 Follow by thinned coats for the remainder.
-Very dense hardwood species such a Brazilian cherry would need to use a 1 1/2 parts Citrus Solvent to one Part Pure Tung Oil for all coats.
+Very dense hardwood species such a Brazilian cherry would need to use a 2 parts Citrus Solvent to one Part Pure Tung Oil for all coats.

-Here is a Tip from CEI Distribution in Florida.
-When doing future maintenance on your oiled floor and you need to get it done fast.
+Pro Tip: When doing DIY future maintenance on your oiled floor and you need to get it done fast.
 Put a 2 part Citrus Solvent and 1 part Pure Tung Oil into a spray bottle.
 Mist on the floor in the worn areas, then buff with a high speed buffer and a dense natural blend buffing pad.
 Do the worn area’s first then do the rest of the floor overlapping the worn area’s again just like you have not done them at all.
-So the worn area’s will get two coats.
+So the worn area will get two coats.